ShoulingMeng/ShoulingMeng.github.io/_pages/cv.md

 Reviewer for professional journals
 ======
+Internation Journal of Mining Science Technology Geotechnical and Geological Engineering
+US ROCK MECHANICS / GEOMECHANICS SYMPOSIUM
+Journal of Soil Science and Plant Nutrition
+Shock and Vibration
+Geofluids
-Internation Journal of Mining Science Technology；Geotechnical and Geological Engineering；US ROCK MECHANICS / GEOMECHANICS SYMPOSIUM；Journal of Soil Science and Plant Nutrition；Shock and Vibration；Geofluids；Journal of China University of Mining and Technology
+Journal of China University of Mining and Technology

 Honor
 ======